- Are mice invading your home?

 - They will know how to find the areas of your home where the mice are getting in.
-And a good mouse exterminator will seal up the points of weakness in your home for you.
+And a good pest control expert will seal up the points of weakness in your home for you.
 Or at the very least give you instructions on how to do it yourself.

-- Experiment with natural methods like peppermint oil or moth balls.
+- Experiment with natural methods like peppermint oil or kitty litter.

 - Hire an exterminator & let someone else do the dirty work.

-- Take precautions to prevent the mice from returning.
+- Take precautions by securing any exterior gaps and keeping food sealed up tight to prevent the mice from returning.

-Follow one of these 5 ways to get rid of mice, or better yet you can try them all!
+Follow one of these 7 ways to get rid of your rodent problem, or better yet you can try them all!